ilyasergey/YSC2229/source/week-04-linear-time.rst

 * File: ``LinearTimeSorting.ml``

 As we have just determined, one cannot do comparison-based sorting better than in :math:`O(n \log n)` in the worst case.
-However, we can improve this complexity if we base the complexity *not* just on comparisons, but will also exploit the intrinsic properties of the data used as keys for elements to be sorted (e.g., integers).
+However, we can improve this complexity if we base the logic of our algorithm *not* just on comparisons, but will also exploit the `intrinsic` properties of the data used as keys for elements to be sorted (e.g., integers).
 In this chapter we will see some examples of such specialised sorting procedures.

 Simple Bucket Sort
 ------------------